-Unlawful Possession of Firearms and Ammunition
+Unlawful Possession of Firearms and Ammunition Lawyer Chicago

 Charged with Unlawful Possession of Firearms and Ammunition in Chicago?
 Andrew M. Weisberg Can Defend Your Rights

-Unlawful possession of firearms and ammunition is a serious criminal offense in Illinois that can lead to felony charges, prison sentences, substantial fines, and a permanent criminal record.
+Unlawful possession of firearms and ammunition is a serious criminal offense in Illinois that can result in felony charges, prison sentences, substantial fines, and a permanent criminal record.
 In Chicago and throughout Cook County, firearm offenses are prosecuted aggressively, and even technical violations of Illinois gun laws can result in criminal charges.
-Many people are surprised to learn that possessing a firearm or even ammunition without proper authorization can be treated as a criminal offense rather than a simple regulatory violation.

-If you are facing charges of unlawful possession of firearms or ammunition in Chicago, you need an experienced criminal defense attorney who understands Illinois gun laws and how prosecutors approach these cases.
-Andrew M. Weisberg is a former Cook County prosecutor who has handled numerous firearm cases from both sides of the courtroom.
-His experience allows him to anticipate the State’s strategy and build strong defenses designed to protect your freedom and your future.
+Andrew M. Weisberg is a former Cook County prosecutor who has handled numerous firearm offenses from both sides of the courtroom.
+His experience allows him to anticipate the State’s strategy, identify weaknesses in the prosecution’s evidence, and build strong defenses designed to protect your freedom and future.

 Understanding Unlawful Possession of Firearms and Ammunition in Illinois